henri-tremblay/social/README.md

 ## Scenarios

-Note: `=>` is the command prompt.
-Whatever is on the right it typed by the user.
+Note: Below, `=>` is the command prompt.
+Whatever is on the right of it is typed by the user.

 **Posting**: Users can publish messages to a personal timeline